by Natalie Clausen, M.S., CCC-SLP

 Little kids who are learning language have absolutely no need for electronics.
 There is a ton of research demonstrating that television can detrimentally affect kids younger than two years of age in a variety of ways (vision, attention, language, social skills, to name a few).
 Television, as well as computers, tablets, phones, and even electronic toys, are no substitute for human interaction and communication.
 Often when kids are allowed access to screens, it becomes a slippery slope and it ends up replacing opportunities for quality communication.
 If your child is older than two and you choose to introduce some screen time, make sure to keep television watching to under 60 minutes a day, make it quality programming such as Sesame Street, and watch the show together, interacting and talking throughout.
 Check out Common Sense Media for recommendations by age and more information.

-6. Sing songs and “fingerplays” with your child.
+6. Sing songs and do “fingerplays” with your child.

 Language involves more than making the correct sounds and putting words together.
 Another aspect of language is “prosody,” or the rhythm, stress patterns, vocal inflection, and pausing we use when speaking.
 Prosody plays an important role in our ability to easily understand a person’s speech.
 When singing or reciting rhymes, this aspect of speech is over-exaggerated, which is perfect for a toddler who is learning how it all works.
 When you add in finger/hand motions, like in “Itsy Bitsy Spider” or “Where is Thumbkin?”, your toddler will be able to participate in a fun way even before they are able to sing along.